thenewboston-blockchain/thenewboston-mobile/README.md

-# Account-Manager-Mobile
+# TNBC Mobile App

-Account manager mobile application for thenewboston digital currency.
+## Overview

+Source code for thenewboston account manager mobile application.
+This app allows users to connect to the digital currency network, create accounts, send and receive funds, manage your nodes, and more.